 Keeping kids entertained while respecting social distancing advice involves some inspiration and perspiration.
-If you’ve got the space, a scooter assault course is a great idea to entertain your kids while they’re unable to go to the park or hit the streets.
+If you’ve got the space, a scooter assault course is a great idea to entertain your kids.
 In this in-depth guide, we describe how to create the ultimate garden scooter race tracks and assault courses, and provide some extra hints and tips to keep things interesting.
 Ready to ride?
 Then let’s go.

 Figure of 8